 The Challenges of Obtaining a CoS Allocation: A Strain on Operations and Workforce Planning

 Businesses that need to hire new employees from within the UK or extend the visas of current workers are finding the CoS allocation process a major bottleneck.
 Requests for an in-year increase in CoS allocation often take up to 16 weeks to process.
-This protracted waiting period can materially disrupt company’s ability to plan and hire new employees, which can slow both strategic initiatives and project timelines.
+This protracted waiting period can materially disrupt a company’s ability to plan and hire new employees.
+Also, it can slow both strategic initiatives and project timelines.
+Moreover, without having adequate CoS allocations, it could force companies to put the key hiring decisions on hold.

 Employee Retention Challenges